 Berkeley School of Theology is committed to providing theological education to all students at the most reasonable cost possible.
-Sources of financial assistance to students include BST tuition scholarships, denominational grants, Graduate Plus Student Loans, and on-campus work study jobs.
+Sources of financial assistance to students include BST tuition scholarships, denominational grants, unsubsidized federal Stafford Loans, Graduate Plus Student Loans, and oncampus work study jobs.
 BST also participates in the VA Yellow Ribbon Program.
 Domestic Students who want to apply for financial aid must complete the FASFA (Free Application for Federal Student Aid).
 The FASFA form may be submitted online by going to www.fafsa.ed.gov.
 BST school code is G01120.